 3. Traveling by a local transport

-Local transport is the heart of any city.
+Goa Local transport is affordable and convenient for tourists to see around.
 You must sacrifice the rental scooter/bike which is cheap and wait patiently for the bus to arrive.

 I had already listed above that Sacrifice and Patience will going to test you if you want to end up doing something magical.